When do I qualify for Medicare?

 If you work for a company that offers health insurance but has less than 20 employees, the answer is yes, you are required to enroll into Medicare’s Part A and Part B.

 No matter how large the company, if the company’s group health insurance drug coverage is not considered creditable (Medicare‘s definition of creditable), then you are required to pick up Medicare Part A and enroll into a Medicare Part D Prescription Drug Plan to avoid lifelong penalties later.

-What are the four part of Medicare (A, B, C and D)?
+What are the four parts of Medicare (A, B, C, and D)?

 Part A is technically called Hospital Insurance, and it is commonly referred to as the hospitalization portion of Medicare coverage.
 However it covers much more than just hospitalization.
 It covers other items such as inpatient rehab, hospice, and some in-home care.